vahvero/disco_transformer/README.md

         python disco_transformer.py

-It is unclear whether highly successful model can be obtained by for this problem and by this script.
+It is unclear whether successful model can be obtained for this problem, as the DiscoElysium portraits are not plentiful.
 My attempts did not seem to converge, but then again, I am using 1650 Super to train this.

 ## Authors